Zodiase/meteor-infinite-load/README.md

   # Optional.
 If omitted, no extra sorting will be done other than the basic
   # temporal sort.
   sort: Object|Function

   # Field options passed to `collection.find` for publishing.
   # If a function is provided instead of an object, the function will be called
   # with the user ID as the first argument and the parameters passed from client
   # as the second argument to generate the fields object.
   # Optional.
 If omitted, all fields will be returned.
   fields: Object|Function

   # Name of the field used for temporal sorting.
   # Optional.
 Default is 'createTime'.
   timeFieldName: String

+  # Function for affiliating extra data from other collections to this
+  # subscription.
+The function will be called with the data cursor to be
+  # published as the first argument and is expected to return another cursor or
+  # an array of cursors which are going to be published at the same time.
+  # Optional.
+If omitted, does nothing.
+  # Note that as a limitation still present as of Meteor 1.2, it is not allowed
+  # to return multiple cursors of the same collection.
+  affiliation: Function

   # Set to true to show detailed logs.
   # Optional.
 Default is false.
   verbose: Boolean

   # Simulate slow connection by sleeping the specified amount of time before
   #   returning.
   # Optional.
 Default is 0 and thus does not sleep.